XCarCedo/conway-game-of-life/README.md

 ## Known Bugs and Issues
 - The program memory usage goes up about 2-5mb every time loading a new state by ctrl+r and this keeps adding up until the program closed
-- Edges don't work correctly always there's some random cells appear to be alive sometimes
+- Edges don't work correctly sometimes edge cells on right side glitch to left side

 ## Contributing